Zhang Yue (Tang dynasty): During Emperor Xuanzong's reign

 In 729, Zhang was made Zuo Chengxiang (左丞相), the other head of the executive bureau.
 The day that Zhang was to take office, Song and Yuan were to be take new offices as well, Emperor Xuanzong set up a grand ceremony for their inauguration, including an elaborate tent, music, and food from the imperial kitchen.
 Emperor Xuanzong personally wrote a poem commemorating the contributions of the three.
 He also gave Zhang the honorific title Kaifu Yitong Sansi (開府儀同三司).
 By this time, Zhang Yue's oldest son Zhang Jun (張均) was serving as a mid-level official at the legislative bureau, and the second son Zhang Ji (張垍) had been given Emperor Xuanzong's daughter Princess Ningqing in marriage.
 Zhang Yue's brother Zhang Guang (張光) carried the honorific title Yinqing Guanglu Daifu (銀青光祿大夫).
 It was said that there was no official whose household was more honored than Zhang Yue's.

-In 730, Zhang Yue fell ill, and he died around new year 731.
+In 730, Zhang Yue fell ill, and he died in February 731.
 Emperor Xuanzong had him buried with great honors.